rust-lang/cargo/src/doc/src/guide/why-cargo-exists.md

 Note that the above command required that we specify the file name explicitly.
 If we were to directly use `rustc` to compile a different program, a different command line invocation would be required.
-If we needed to specify any specific compiler flags or include external dependencies, then the needed command would be even more specific (and elaborate).
+If we need to specify any specific compiler flags or include external dependencies, then the needed command would be even more specific (and elaborate).